Richmond-Brighouse Canada Line Station

 The Richmond-Brighouse station is one of four on the rapid transit Canada Line that share strikingly similar design features.
 The line runs from Vancouver to Richmond and was built in time for the opening of the Vancouver 2010 Olympic and Paralympic Winter Games.
 The four stations are thematically connected by the judicious but dramatic use of wood, which was one of the key objectives for the elevated mass transit design.

-• Prefabricated wood used in the panelized roofs expedited construction.
+• Wood used in the prefabricated panelized roofs expedited construction.

 • Hybrid wood construction combined state-of-the-art technology with abundantly available dimensional lumber.